-These tests combine the best of both worlds when it comes to convenience and accuracy.
-You order the test at home, but you take it in a professional lab setting.
+This is one of the most popular ways to get tested for STDs today.
+These tests combine the best of both worlds for convenience and accuracy.
+You will order the test online at home, but you can walk into a professional lab testing center to get tested.
 This reduces the likelihood of errors.

 This form of testing is private and discreet.